 You enter the monument through a narrow green gate into a courtyard that holds 49 white tombs (weathered with age).
-There is also one larger more elaborate grave, beautifully decorated with green and white tiles.
-This is said to be of a eunuch called Miyan Saheb who was apparently close to the Sufi saint Qutbuddin Bakhtiar Kaki.
-According to historic tales, Qutbuddin was a favourite of the Lodi dynasty, which is why they gifted this place to Miyan Saheb and the eunuchs.
+There is also one larger, more elaborate grave, beautifully decorated with green and white tiles.
+This is said to be of a eunuch called Miyan Saheb who was close to the Sufi saint Qutbuddin Bakhtiar Kaki.
+According to historical tales, Qutbuddin was a favourite of the Lodi dynasty, which is why they gifted this place to Miyan Saheb and the eunuchs.
 The Western wall has seven niches, which are known as mihrabs, which indicate the direction of Mecca’s shrine.
-If you climb the stairs up to the roof, you will catch a beautiful view of the courtyard.
-The Khanqah has a very calm and peaceful aura, away from the hustle bustle of the city, with a sense of grave serenity.
+If you climb the stairs up to the roof, and you will catch a beautiful view of the courtyard.
+The Khanqah has a very calm and peaceful aura, away from the hustle-bustle of the city, with a sense of grave serenity.

 Where is it Located?